 This means that keys are treated as confidential as soon as they are generated.
 The keys must be unique with a very high probability, as well as cryptographically strong.
+For example, it must be ensured that it is beyond practicality to derive the private key from a public key if asymmetric algorithms are used.
 If keys are imported into the TOE and/or derived from other keys, quality and confidentiality must be maintained.
 This implies that appropriate key management has to be realised in the environment.